theo-keyzer/Core-gen/Dart2/tst/concept.md

 ## Introduction
 It converts the input to output.
-This is for the Dart version.
-Only install the Dart sdk as Flutter is more for the Web and GUI.
-Compiled Dart is about ten times faster than python for this and two times slower is not.

 ## Actors.
 The actor node has a list of commands to run.